Mawson Analytical Spectrometry Services

 Encompassing radiometric and stable isotopes analyses in conjunction with classical diffraction and chromatographic characterisation techniques, MASS has the capacity to deliver high quality data at a competitive cost with the value-added evaluation and interpretation of results by subject matter experts if required.

-Comprising three integrated facilities, TIMS, Stable Isotope and Biogeochemistry, the MASS professional staff provide an ideal wealth of analytical experience to meet your requirements.
+Comprising three integrated facilities, Thermal Ionisation Mass Spectrometry, Isotope Ratio Mass Spectrometry and Organic Molecular Analysis and Characterisation, the MASS professional staff provide an ideal wealth of analytical experience to meet your requirements.

 Applications include geochronology, mineral exploration, petroleum geochemistry, palaeoclimatology, soil geochemistry, mineralogy, sedimentary geochemistry, forensic investigations, industrial and synthesis chemistry, environmental research & monitoring, chemical engineering and biofuel analysis.